gergoerdi/clash-pong/README.md

     TARGET = nexys-a7-50t
     VIVADO_ROOT = /opt/somewhere/where/vivado/is/installed
+    ISE_ROOT = /opt/somewhere/where/ise/is/installed

-Alternatively, if you have Vivado installed in Docker or similar, you can create a wrapper script and use that by setting `VIVADO` instead of `VIVADO_ROOT`:
+Alternatively, if you have Vivado/ISE installed in Docker or similar, you can create a wrapper script and use that by setting `VIVADO` instead of `VIVADO_ROOT`:

     TARGET = nexys-a7-50t
-    VIVADO = /usr/local/lib/docker-scripts/xilinx-2019.1-ubuntu-18.04/run
+    VIVADO = /usr/local/lib/docker-scripts/xilinx-vivado-2019.1-ubuntu-18.04/run
+    ISE = /usr/local/lib/docker-scripts/xilinx-ise-14.7-ubuntu-12.04/run

 ## Supported target boards

-Currently, the only supported target is the Nexys A7-50T, a Xilinx 7-series FPGA based dev board.
-Adding support to other Vivado or ISE based FPGA dev boards is going to be very straightforward, as long as they have VGA output and at least two input pushbuttons.
+Currently, the supported target is the **Nexys A7-50T**, a Xilinx 7-series FPGA based dev board, the **Papilio One** with a Xilinx Spartan 3, and the **Papilio Pro** with a Xilinx Spartan 6.
+Adding support to other Vivado or ISE based FPGA dev boards is very straightforward with the included Shake rules, as long as they have VGA output and at least two input pushbuttons.

 Targeting other FPGA toolchains will require adding support in the Shake rules.
 Alternatively, you can always just run Clash, and import